anonymoussc/anonymoussc.github.io/_posts/2019-01-14-commit-message-format.md

 ```

 ```
-fix(release): need to depend on Africa
+fix(release): need to depend on package

 The version in our package.json gets copied to the one we publish, and users need the latest of these.
 ```